OxfordInterfacesLab/SRV_Matlab_App/README.md

 To use, downlowad: srv_app.mlappinstall, and install it into your Matlab console.
 If you don't have access to a Matlab licence you can download the stand-alone app for Windows.

+## Use

+A tutorial of the theoretical basics and use of this app is given in https://youtu.be/bHikP9CuTh4

 ## Method

 Shockley-Read-Hall formalism for defect-mediated recombination is detailed in [1–3], and it is extended to an arbitrary trap level density function in [4].